chrisxxmas/MYCOOP64/CONTRIBUTING.md

 ## AOT compatibility

 Some platforms - such as IOS - forbid dynamic code generation.
 This prevents Just-in-Time compilation (JIT) from being used.
-In those cases, one can use Mono's Ah
+In those cases, one can use Mono's Ahead-o